 (SurvivalDaily.com) – Preppers need a variety of skills to survive a multitude of situations.
-However, medical skills are near the top of the list of needing to know.
-You can be the most prepared person on the planet, with all the knowledge necessary to live off the land, but without medical knowledge it does you no good.
+However, medical skills are near the top of the list of skills to acquire.
+You can be the most prepared person on the planet, with all the knowledge necessary to live off the land, but without medical knowledge, it does you no good.
 These are some of the skills everyone should know.

 Treat Minor injuries

 Minor injuries happen almost every day.
 Whether it’s a small cut or sprained joint, they happen.
 Obviously, these injuries don’t take much to treat; small cuts require just a Band-Aid or tape over.
 Rest sprains and put ice on them when you’re able to.
 You also need to know how to clean small cuts and protect them from infection.